nebari-dev/nebari/docs/source/dev_guide/minikube.md

 [Minikube](https://minikube.sigs.k8s.io/docs/) is a project allowing you to run a local Kubernetes node simulation for development and testing purposes.

-It is possible to run QHub on Minikube, and this can allow quicker feedback loops for development, as well as being less expensive than running cloud Kubernetes clusters.
+It's possible to run QHub on Minikube, and this can allow quicker feedback loops for development, as well as being less expensive than running cloud Kubernetes clusters.

 Local testing is a great way to test the components of QHub.
 It is